-The Canon PowerShot G3 X and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were announced, respectively, in June 2015 and January 2016.
+The Canon PowerShot G3 X and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in June 2015 and January 2016.
 Both the G3X and the TZ100 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is notably smaller (24 percent) than the Canon G3 X. Moreover, the TZ100 is substantially lighter (57 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the TZ100 does not feature any corresponding weather-sealing.